Rollbot: a Spherical Robot Driven by a Single Actuator: Experiments

 \section{Experiments}

 We conducted several experiments to demonstrate the ability of Rollbot.
-We used Optitrack system to provide Rollbot with its real-time position and orientation, but all other computation are executed on-board.
+We used Optitrack system to provide Rollbot with its real-time position and orientation, but all other computations are executed on-board.